Skip to main content

 Appendix

-Example: Export all the data in the tbl table to the local file system, set the file format of the export job to csv (the default format), and set the column delimiter to ,.
+Export all data from the tbl table to the local file system, using the default CSV format with , as the column separator:

 PROPERTIES (